sharetribe/bundle_cache/README.md

 1. Install the travis gem with gem install travis
 2. Log into Travis with travis login --auto (from inside your project respository directory)
-3. Encrypt your S3 credentials with: travis encrypt AWS_S3_KEY="" AWS_S3_SECRET="" --add (be sure to add your actual credentials inside the double quotes)
+3. Encrypt your S3 credentials with: travis encrypt AWS_ACCESS_KEY_ID="" AWS_SECRET_ACCESS_KEY="" --add (be sure to add your actual credentials inside the double quotes)

 ## License